jtkim-kaist/VAD/README.md

 | Avg.
 SNR (dB) | 5.61          | 2.05          | 5.71          | 18.26         | 7.91          |
 | % of speech   | 40.12         | 26.71         | 26.85         | 30.44         | 31.03         |
 ## TODO List
-1. Now, we are removing the matlab dependency from mrcg extraction part.
-The substitution will be written by python.
-2. Although MRCG show good performance but extraction time is somewhat long, therefore we will substitute it to other feature such as spectrogram.
+1. Although MRCG show good performance but extraction time is somewhat long, therefore we will substitute it to other feature such as spectrogram.
 ## Trouble Shooting
 If you find any errors in the code, please contact to us.